RLJLW/remote-sensing-locations/README.md

 # Remote Sensing Locations

-#* Project Status
+Project Status:

 Note: This project is temporarily paused, awaiting further time allocation or interest from funders

-# Locations

-The following are some potentially useful locations for remote sensing
+### The following are some potentially useful locations for remote sensing

 ## New York